unsplash/unsplash-js/README.md

 There are 2 possible outcomes to a request: error or success.

-- In the case of an error, we return an `result.errors` object containing an array of strings (each one repersenting one error).
+- In the case of an error, we return an `result.errors` object containing an array of strings (each one representing one error).
 Typically, you will only have on item in this array.
 - In the case of a success, we return a `result.response` object containing the data.

 You can inspect which one you have by reading the `result.type` value or checking the contents of `result.errors`/`result.success`